Tl;Dr:

 Measuring success

-If these updates launched, I would love to evaluate a range of metrics, including but not limited to: time on task, task success and error frequency, search vs. navigation, conversion and customer retention rates, user confidence ratings, and SUS and NPS.
+If these updates launched, I would love to evaluate a range of metrics, including but not limited to: time on task, task success rate and error frequency, search vs. navigation, conversion and customer retention rates, user confidence ratings, and SUS and NPS.

 thanks for stopping by!